 We are pleased to provide you with the 2019-20 BAM Annual Report outlining BAM’s activities and collaborations during our previous year.

 NEW NATIONAL DENSITY MODELS & WEBINAR

 NEW PAPER OF THE PROJECTED EFFECTS OF CLIMATE CHANGE ON WATERFOWL

 NEW PAPER PREDICTING THE ABUNDANCE OF WATERFOWL ACROSS CANADA

 NEW PAPER SIMULATING BIRD POPULATION RESPONSES TO HARVEST AND DISTURBANCE

-The Boreal Avian Modelling Project
+The Boreal Avian Modelling (BAM) Project

 The boreal forest provides breeding habitat for a majority of North America’s migratory landbirds.
 This region is under increasing pressure from industrial development and climate change, underscoring the urgent need for rigorous, science-based conservation solutions.